cyberbotics/webots-doc/guide/programming.md

 force to the body dBodyAddForce(body, f[0], f[1], f[2]); ... }` There is more
 info on the plugin functions in the `Reference Manual` in the chapter about Physics Plugins.
-Additional information about the ODE functions can be found `here`.
+Additional information about the ODE functions can be found [here](http://ode-wiki.org/wiki/index.php?title=Manual).
 You may also want to study this example distributed with Webots:
 `WEBOTS_MODULES_PATH/projects/samples/demos/worlds/salamander.wbt` In this
 example, the physics plugin adds user computed forces to the robot body in order to simulate Archimedes and hydrodynamic drag forces.